vga101/gaiasky/README.md

 shortcuts.

 In **Windows**, use an archiver software (7zip, iZArc, etc.) to unpack it.
+When using the `tgz` package, uou need to install the [JRE8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) yourself.

 In **Linux** and **macOS**, you can use: